dynamics-of-stellar-systems/dynamite/docs/getting_help.rst

 Getting Help
 ************

-If you have any issues and would like to get in touch with the code developers for them to help you out, please write a message `here < >`_.
+If you have any issues, please write a message to our `GitHub issues page <https://github.com/dynamics-of-stellar-systems/dynamite_release/issues>`_